Blogs are the bread and butter of orthodox

 minutes starts to look "a little long" to people.

-Therefore, if a blog has an explicit buyer's journey purpose (i.e., "How The Model XYZ Solves Oil
+Therefore, if a blog has an explicit buyer's journey purpose (i.e., "How the Model XYZ Solves Oil

 Industry Problems"), I wouldn't let it be any longer than seven minutes, because you don't want